 VPN Apps: Atlas VPN vs Surfshark

-While the heart of any virtual private network (VPN) is the server network that provides a secure infrastructure for your data, the face of a VPN is its apps (also called clients).
-The apps are our interface to the server network, and the only piece of the VPN that we have direct access to.
-In this section we evaluate the apps provided by Atlas VPN and Surfshark to see which service (if either) has an edge.
+The face of a VPN is its apps (also called clients).
+The apps are our interface to the server network and the only piece of the VPN that we have direct access to.
+In this section, we evaluate the apps provided by Atlas VPN and Surfshark.

 Atlas VPN apps

-Atlas VPN has been hard at work to fill out their selection of VPN apps.
-They most recently added a Linux app, bringing their VPN app selection to: Windows, macOS, Linux, Android, iOS, Android TV, and Amazon Fire TV.
+Atlas VPN has been filling out their selection of VPN apps.
+Most recent is a Linux app, bringing their VPN app selection to: Windows, macOS, Linux, Android, iOS, Android TV, and Amazon Fire TV.
 Their apps are well-designed, with a clean look, and ease of use for even beginner VPN users.
 The Atlas VPN Windows desktop app looks like this:

-One feature of this app we particularly like is the way Atlas VPN makes it easy to choose between server types.
-Looking at the second column in the image above, you can see three categories of server: All, Streaming, and Privacy Pro.
+One thing we particularly like is how easy it is to choose between server types.
+Looking at the second column in the image above, you can see three categories of servers: All, Streaming, and Privacy Pro.

 As you might imagine, the All option lists the entire set of available servers.
 The Streaming option lists the subset of servers that is optimized for connecting to streaming services around the world.

-The Privacy Pro option is a little different.
-This selection is only available for people with paid Atlas VPN subscriptions.
-It gives you access to Atlas VPN’s advanced servers, which we will look at in detail in the Features section of this comparison.
+The Privacy Pro option is different.
+Only people with paid Atlas VPN subscriptions can use it.
+It gives you access to Atlas VPN’s advanced servers, which we will look at in the Features section of this comparison.